Appeals

 • Inadequate supervision or facilities - but you must have raised these issues at the time and cannot use this ground if you've already submitted your thesis.

 If you do not have grounds to appeal under procedural irregularity or exceptional circumstances, your appeal will be refused.
-If you are not sure if you have a case or not, there the University has listed some common appeal scenarios and you contact ASK to talk you through your options.
+It is not possible to appeal against academic judgement.
+If you are not sure if you have a case or not, the University has listed some common appeal scenarios and you contact ASK to talk you through your options.

-You may wish to speak to services available on campus that may be able to help: Careers Service, Counselling, the Chaplains, and Student Support & Development Services.
+You may wish to speak to services available on campus that may be able to help: Careers Service, Counselling, the Chaplains, and Student Services.

 What is a Procedural Irregularity?

-You might be able to use the procedural irregularity ground if the University has made a mistake or not followed its own processes.
+You might be able to use procedural irregularity grounds if the University has made a mistake or not followed its own processes.
 Some examples are:

 • The wrong mark has been recorded.